 If you own cats already, introducing a new cat can be a challenge.
 It is difficult to predict if the cat will mesh well with your other pets.
 Introducing the newcomer gradually, giving everyone space, and using training can help.
 In some cases, the new cat or the existing cats will never mesh well.

-This may be the result of previous trauma, behavioral issues that you lack the experience to train out, or something as basic as a lack of space.
+This may be due to previous trauma, behavioral issues that you lack the experience to train out, or something as basic as a lack of space.
 Owners that can’t leave their cats alone together safely may be forced to give up one for adoption.

 This is unfortunate, especially if you have owned that cat for many years.
 However, it might’ve been the kindest and safest option for everyone.